 - FAQ - (Not enabled by default) Creating a detailed frequently asked questions guide that has multiple topics, this may be one to add!

-WYSIWYG stands for "What You See Is What You Get", it is a way to see what your content will look like using an editing toolbar similar to word processors.
-UCR Drupal websites use the CK Editor that allows editors to do things like style content, view the source, link text, and add media.
+Also known as WYSIWYG, it stands for "What You See Is What You Get", it is a way to see what your content will look like using an editing toolbar similar to word processors.
+UCR Drupal websites use versions of CK Editor that allows editors to do things like style content, view the source, link text, and add media.

-- Using the WYSIWYG - General Toolbar functions: explanation of the button icons, what do the format and styles drop-downs do?
+- Using the CK4 Editor Toolbar - General Toolbar functions: explanation of the icons *current*

 - Star icon - Learn how to add images and videos in your media library to your pages